Ed Muransky: Los Angeles Raiders

 Muransky was selected in the fourth round (82nd pick) by the Oakland Raiders in the 1982 NFL Draft, and he played in 24 games for the Raiders from 1982–1984.
 The Raiders moved from Oakland to Los Angeles to play the 1982 NFL season.
-Thus, although he was drafted by the Oakland Raiders, he played his NFL career with the Los Angeles Raiders.
+Thus, although he was selected by the Oakland Raiders, he played his NFL career with the Los Angeles Raiders.
 In his second season in the NFL, he won a Super Bowl ring with the Raiders' 1983 Super Bowl Championship team.
 He played all 16 regular season games for Tom Flores' Raiders that season.
 The team went 12–4 during the 1983 NFL season and produced eight Pro Bowlers.
 Muransky played for an offensive line that included Pro Bowlers Henry Lawrence and Todd Christensen.
 The team was led that season by quarterback Jim Plunkett and future Hall of Famer Marcus Allen, who rushed for nine touchdowns, caught two and threw three on a 4–7 passing performance.
 Muransky described the Super Bowl experience as a "whirlwind" with "two weeks of hype like you've never seen."
 He recalled: "It was a big deal because offensive linemen weren't making what they make today.
 That year, I made $77,000, which was a pretty decent contract at the time.
 But if you won the Super Bowl, you won $64,000.
 So it wasn't peanuts.
 I remember walking off the field after that, thinking to myself, 'I have a Super Bowl ring for the rest of my life.'"
 Although Muransky was cut in for a Super Bowl gameshare, he was not on the official gameday roster.

 Although the Raiders only won one Super Bowl with Muransky, they had great success.
 In his rookie season, they were 8–1 in the strike-shortened season.
 This was the best record in the American Football Conference and tied for the best in the League.
 The team, however, was upset by the 6–3 New York Jets in the second round of the 1982-83 NFL Playoffs.
 The 1984 Raiders went 11–-5 and also made the 1984-85 NFL playoffs.
 The Raiders teams of Muransky's years went 31–10 in the regular season and 4–2 in the playoffs under Flores.